3 Ways To Stop Hackers Attacking Your Online Business

 Of course you didn’t!
 You’ve been pondering why George Clooney had such an unflattering beard in The Midnight Sky…

-None of the Facebook automated recovery methods work when your email address has been changed by a hacker and forget thinking you’ll find a human to talk to… whether that’s by email, messenger or phone.
+None of the Meta Facebook automated recovery methods work when your email address has been changed by a hacker and forget thinking you’ll find a human to talk to… whether that’s by email, messenger or phone.

-Not only did I feel violated by this attack, I also had the inconvenience of having my credit card cancelled which was the only way I could stop the money being drained from PayPal with my Facebook Ads Account credentials 36 hours later!
+Not only did I feel violated by this attack, I also had the inconvenience of having my credit card cancelled which was the only way I could stop the money being drained from PayPal with my Meta Facebook Ads Account credentials 36 hours later!

 I still don’t have access to my business Ads account although thankfully my virtual assistant had access to my business page.